São Paulo, the huge megalopolis that never stops, is the economic capital of Brazil but also has a rich cultural background.

 Home to the largest airport in the country, it is a virtually a mandatory destination for travelers on a long trip in Brazil.

 When one thinks of a trip to Brazil, most often two postcard places dominate, the mysterious Amazon jungle and the relaxed city of Rio de Janeiro.
-Yet, if the latter is a city of unique beauty, its eternal rival São Paulo has nothing to envy in terms of diversity and cultural vitality while offering another vision of a Brazil firmly anchored in modernity, far from the more traditional lives of the countryside.
+Yet, if the latter is a city of unique beauty, its eternal rival São Paulo has nothing to envy in terms of diversity and cultural vitality.
+“S.P” offers another vision; a Brazil firmly anchored in modernity, far from the more traditional lives of the countryside.

 In this buzzing metropolis, travelers enjoy an important cultural liveliness.
 Many museums such as the famous MASP (São Paulo Museum of Art) are worth visiting.
 A stay in São Paulo is also an opportunity to enjoy a rich architectural heritage and witness the prosperity of the city.
 It has been growing and developing since its founding in 1554 by Jesuit pioneers of the Portuguese-speaking colonization.

 Lovers of urban and nightlife will have countless opportunities for outings.
 Whether to stroll in the famous Ibirapuera Park or go shopping on the famous Avenida Paulista, relax with a drink in an international bar, enjoy a gourmet meal or listen to the full range of local and international music, one can never get bored in São Paulo!